CS3219-AY2324S1/ay2324s1-course-assessment-g28/README.md

 ## Instructions to running the Dockerized Peerprep application in your local environment

-1. Copy all the environment variables in the project-submission-env.txt file (submitted on canvas) into a ".env" file to be saved in the ".deployment/local-docker" directory.
+1. Copy all the secret environment variables in the `project-environmentVariables.txt` file (submitted on canvas) into a `.env` file to be saved in the `.deployment/local-docker` directory.
 2. To start up all containerized services in the local environment, simply run
    ```
    docker compose -f ".deployment/local-docker/compose.yaml" --profile frontend up -d --build